 What Damage Can Happen from Towing a Car?

 So, does towing a car damage it?
 The short answer is: it could.
 We are mainly talking about the drive wheels of your vehicle and its transmission.
-If the towing happens with your drive wheels on the road and your transmission isn’t in neutral, you may end up damaging your:
+Can towing damage your car, if the towing happens with your drive wheels on the road and your transmission isn’t in neutral, you may end up damaging your:

 This goes for both, manual and automatic transmissions.

 Naturally, any certified road assistance company should have experienced and fully trained mechanics who will know what to do in almost any scenario, but we still recommend learning what these procedures involved, just to always be on the safe side.

 If, however, you came here by Googling “tow truck damaged my car,” you might want to read some of our crucial tips on how to prevent damage, should you find yourself in the similar situation again:

 Tips on How to Prevent Damage While Towing a Car